saidake/simi/ALGORITHMS.md

 * Space Complexity: *O*(n) (for the recursion stack)
 #### Dynamic Programming Solution
 ##### Initialization
-Define a two-dimensional array `dp`, where both the roww and columns correspond to the indices of the array `piles`.
+Define a two-dimensional array `dp`, where both the rows and columns correspond to the indices of the array `piles`.
 The `dp[i][j]` represents the difference between the number of stones Alice has and the number of stones Bob has, when considering the subarray from index `i` to `j` of the piles array.
 When `i` equals `j`, there is only a single pile of stones, which is `piles[i]`.
 Since Alice goes first, she takes this pile, so `dp[i][j]=piles[i]`.